sjbylo/intro-katacoda/introduction/simple-s2i-builder/intro.md

 This tutorial is divided into three parts.

-1. Introduction.
+1. Introduction to creating an S2I Builder Image.
-1. What's needed to create an S2I Builder Image.
+1. What's needed?
-1. How to build our simplified application using the S2I Builder Image to create a new image.
+1. How to create an image with our simplified application?